ThomasForselius/milestone2/README.md

 ## Color Scheme

 The main idea behind the whole concept is keeping it simple.
-Therefor I chose black and white with some subtle hints of color.

-  * White text:
-    - Navigation
-    - Header text
-    - Text in sign up form
-    - Call to action button on first page

-    The reason I chose white text color for these is because of the dark background on the webpage, so the white makes for great contrast

-  * Black text:
-    - Header on main text container
-    - Main information text

-    The reason I chose black text color for these is because of the white background for the main information, so the black makes for great contrast
+Therefor I chose black text on white background for the main container with some colors for the main background.
+The only part of the game that doesn't have a white background are the buttons.

-  * Other color features:
+  * Buttons color
-    - Mobile device responsive drop down menu has a blurred black background.
-    The reason for this is mostly to 'spice' up the design in a very simple yet intresting way, in contrast to most other mobile menus which are a plain color with no transparency.

-    _It's a rich feature with a low price tag_
+    - All the buttons are light pink when displayed
+    - When the user hovers over the buttons with a mouse - they change background color to teal
-    - Fading in dark background on the call to action button on the first page.
+    - Call to action button on first page - Create Player
-    The first reason for this is to make a simple but intresting design feature to keep the user intrested and get a slightly 'alive' feel of the page.
-    The second reason is that I wanted to try something new that I haven't tried, and I fel that this effect would suit the page perfectly due to it's clean nature
-    - Fading in red outline of input text areas on sign up page The first reason I chose this is to draw attention to the current input text box The second reason is I like to play around with effects and experiment with new ideas I haven't tried before _To be honest, this is probably the strongest reason haha_

 # Features